mkuf/prind/README.md

 prind-tools "make flash FLASH_DEVICE=/dev/serial/by-id/<my printer>"
 ```

-If your Board can be flashed via SD-Card, you can also use the `flash-sdcard.sh` script provided by klipper like so
+If your Board can be flashed via SD-Card, you can also use the `flash-sdcard.sh` script provided by klipper

 ```bash
 prind-tools "scripts/flash-sdcard.sh <device> <board>"